 • To encourage biologists to integrate quantitative models into their research

 The Qbio programm organise monthly progress reports where early career scientists (PhD, postdoc) present ongoing projects at the interface between biology, physics and/or mathematics in an informal setting.
 The primary aim is to foster interactions on the campus.
-The meetings currently take place online on Thursdays at 2pm.
+The meetings currently take place online and on site on Thursdays at 2pm every month.
 Contact the organisers if you would like to join.